gisgomez/gomez-portfolio/README.md

 # Ambitions for the Course
 After my internship last semester, I am thrilled about the opportunity to sharpen my GIS skills and expand my knowledge of how it can be applied in public policy.

-Throughout this course, I hope to:
-    develop a workflow for GIS
-    refine my data visualization skills improve my data mining and management abilities apply my skills and knowledge to a relevant policy area learn more about industries that have a high demand for GIS professionals
+Throughout this course, I hope to develop a workflow for GIS, refine my data visualization skills, and improve my data mining and management abilities.
+I hope to apply my skills and knowledge to a relevant policy area and learn more about industries that have a high demand for GIS professionals.

 # Portfolio